Welcome to the NCS Pharmacist Resource Page. Here you will find resources for your neurocritical care practice.

 INVITED CLINICAL PHARMACIST (ICP) PROGRAM

-The Pharmacy Committee of the Neurocritical Care Society (NCS) has established guidelines and financial support for an Invited Clinical Pharmacist (ICP) Program.
-In addition, the committee will be responsible for its development, administration, implementation, and continued improvement of this program.
+The Pharmacy Section of the Neurocritical Care Society (NCS) has established guidelines and financial support for an Invited Clinical Pharmacist (ICP) Program.
+In addition, the section will be responsible for its development, administration, implementation, and continued improvement of this program.

 The purpose of the NCS ICP Program is to promote and increase neurocritical care pharmacy practice.
 During a 1-2 day program, the invited clinical pharmacist will be expected to interact with pharmacy practitioners, attend rounds and provide a guest lecture.
 Additional activities should be proposed by the inviting site.